 The ALMNet stations were a key component for bringing one portion of the Soil Moisture Experiment 2003 (SMEX '03) to Huntsville.

-Green markers are AMLNet SCAN stations, blue markers are NOAA airport stations.
+Green markers are ALMNet SCAN stations, blue markers are NOAA airport stations, and purple markers are BLM RAWS stations.

 |National Aeronautics and Space Administration (NASA)|